furrutiav/nllf-emnlp-2023/README.md

   --root_labels_out <your_root_labels_out_value>
 ```

 Feel free to tailor the parameters to your specific needs and unlock the capabilities of the NLLF pipeline.
+You can also follow a test example defined in the source code of the command: [here](method/one_line.py).

 For more detailed explanations and insights into each parameter and step, please refer to the main documentation (Step-by-step).
+You can also play on a Jupyter Notebook: [here](method/00_notebook_full.ipynb).
 Happy NLLF generating!

 ### Step-by-step